Frequently Asked Questions

 3. Is there a shuttle from Melbourne CBD or the airport?
 How do I time my flights?

 Yes!
-The EGA shuttle will run again this year, departing from Melbourne’s Tullamarine Airport and Flinders Street Station after 11:15am on Friday 29 November 2025, and returning on Monday 1 December, arriving back in Melbourne around 4:00pm.
+The EGA shuttle will be running again this year, offering a convenient round-trip service.
+It will depart from both Melbourne Tullamarine Airport (after 11:15am) and Flinders Street Station in the CBD (after 12:15pm) on Friday 29 November 2025.

 Further details, including exact departure times and booking information, will be shared closer to the event to assist with your travel planning.